khakhalin/notes/00_words_to_lookup.md

 * Eutoencoders in Keras: https://blog.keras.io/building-autoencoders-in-keras.html
 * figure out how to do automatic hyperparameter optimization on Keras
 * Why rotate pictures (augmentation) if we can just enforce rotationally-symmetric kernels.
 Is it possible?
 Is it desirable?
-* What's so eager about eager mode, and why people like it?
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
 * Word2vec - how does it work?
 And does it come pretrained or what?
 * residual blocks - why are they even a good idea?
 What's the deal here?
 How can it possibly help?